-People with Disability
+2. People with Disabilities

 Scouts Australia provides for the admission of young people with physical, mental, intellectual, neurological or sensory impairments as members of regular Scout Groups, or as members of Specialist Groups.
-Scouts Australia will endeavour to provide reasonable adjustments to enable participation of people with disability on an equal basis as others.
-This may include (for example) reasonable physical adaptations to infrastructure such as halls or campsites to improve accessibility, adaptations to communication methods, adaptations to delivery of the program and implementation of the award scheme, and supporting involvement of support people to assist with youth participation.
+Scouts Australia will endeavour to provide reasonable adjustments to enable participation of people with disabilities on an equal basis as others.
+This may include (for example) reasonable physical adaptations to infrastructure such as halls or campsites to improve accessibility, adaptations to communication methods, adaptations to delivery of the program and implementation of the award scheme, and supporting involvement of support people or assistance animals to assist with youth participation.
 In some cases, youth with high support needs may be better suited to membership of specialist disability groups which have tailored equipment and specialised leaders.